 Why are there going to be extra priests serving at one church

 Are the priests on board with this?
 Laity can’t seem to get a hearing so far!
-Laity could organise each parish but what about the priest in charge?
+Laity could organise each parish but what about the bloke in charge?
 Will each parish be doing its own thing or will they all be based on a fixed model?(See C of E parishes)

 Will we still have Father Tom or will it be shared and will we sometimes have another priest?